 .
 The fever itself is generally

-harmless and probably helpful.
+cells to fight and destroy the cause of the infection.
 Fevers usually don't need treatment.

 can range between 97 (36.1) and 99 (37.2) or more.
 Your body